highbyte/dotnet-6502/docs/tools/remote-control/tcp-protocol.md

 ### `screenshot`

 Captures the current display as a Base64-encoded PNG.
-Returns an error in headless mode (no renderer).
+Works in both Avalonia and headless hosts (composited from the current system's render frame); returns an error if no system is running.

 ```json
 {"id": 19, "cmd": "screenshot"}